 “My love for Cretan cuisine made me change my entire outlook on international cuisine,” the chef relates, showing just how influential Greek food can be.

-The restaurant has multiple dishes it has become famous for, many of them no doubt because of the quality of ingredients Mavrakis uses in his cooking.
-The restaurateur has his own farm, from which he sources the majority of the ingredients used in his dishes.
+The restaurant has multiple dishes—many of them no doubt because of the quality of ingredients Mavrakis uses in his cooking—for which it has gained prominence.
+The restaurateur has his own farm from which he sources the majority of the ingredients used in his dishes.
 Another well-known dish is the restaurant’s freshly made, mouthwatering pasta, which the chef uses in multiple traditional recipes.

 “There are pastas in cuisines across the world and there are several recipes using it, and so we make it from scratch at the restaurant.
 I use exclusively Cretan and organic ingredients, as well as only using olive oil,” Mavrakis shares, highlighting the importance of fresh, clean ingredients to beautiful dishes.